enrico-lattuada/enrico-lattuada.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Scientific Python Developer working at Zuru Tech.

+I previously worked as a postdoctoral researcher in the Group of Roberto Cerbino at the Faculty of Physics of the University of Vienna, and in the group of Francesco Sciortino at the Physics Department of the University of Rome La Sapienza.
+My academic research interests include the investigation of the structure and dynamics of complex colloidal suspensions using advanced optical techniques and the development of high-performance codes for experiments analysis (using Python and C++/CUDA).